-The trial court must decide by a "preponderance of evidence.... whether the neutral reasons offered to justify a peremptory challenge are genuine or pretextual.22 (People v.
+The trial court must decide by a "preponderance of evidence.... whether the neutral reasons offered to justify a peremptory challenge are genuine or pretextual."
+(People v.
 Hutchins (2007) 147 Cal.App.4th 992, 998.)
 Since the trial court's decision is one involving credibility it is due great deference on appeal.
 (Hernandez v.
 New York (1991) 500 U.S. 352, 365 [114 L.Ed.2d 395, 111 S.Ct.
-1859] [The best evidence of whether a raceneutral reason should be believed is often "the demeanor of the attorney who exercises the challenge,' and 'evaluation of the prosecutor's state of mind based on demeanor and credibility lies 'peculiarly within a trial judge's province.""]; People v.
-Ward (2005) 36 Cal.4th 186, 200 ["We presume that a prosecutor uses peremptory challenges in a constitutional manner and give great deference to the trial court's ability to distinguish bona fide reasons from shain excuses."]; People v.
+1859] [The best evidence of whether a raceneutral reason should be believed is often "the demeanor of the attorney who exercises the challenge,' and 'evaluation of the prosecutor's state of mind based on demeanor and credibility lies 'peculiarly within a trial judge's province.""]; Burks v.
+Borg (9th Cir.
+1994) 27 F.3d 1424, 1429 ["We have only a cold transcript to guide us while the trial judge was there to observe the jury selection - day in and day out for six months.
+'Evaluation of the prosecutor's state of mind based on demeanor and credibility lies "peculiarly within a trial judge's province.""]; People v.
+Ward (2005) 36 Cal.4th 186, 200 ["We presume that a prosecutor uses peremptory challenges in a constitutional manner and give great deference to the trial court's ability to distinguish bona fide reasons from sham excuses."]; People v.
 Reynoso (2003) 31 Cal.4th 903, 928; People v.
 Ervin, supra, 22 Cal.4th at p.
-74 ["[W]e review a trial court's determination regarding the sufficiency of a prosecutor's justifications for exercising peremptory challenges 'with great restraint.'"]; People v.
+74 ["[W]e review a trial court's determination regarding the sufficiency of a prosecutor's justifications for exercising peremptory challenges 'with great restraint.""]; People v.
 Johnson, supra, 47 Cal.3d at p.
 1219, fn 6 ["trial judges know the local prosecutors assigned to their courts and are in a better position than appellate courts to evaluate the credibility and the genuineness of reasons given for peremptory challenges."].)

-Comparative Analysis - In making a determination as to whether or not the offered reasons are really neutral, both trial and appellate courts may engage in comparative analysis.
+Comparative Analysis -- In making a determination as to whether or not the offered reasons are really neutral, both trial and appellate courts may engage in comparative analysis.
 Formerly, this procedure was not employed in California, but the United States Supreme Court in Miller-El v.
 Dretke (2005) 545 U.S. 231[125 S.Ct.
 2317, 162 L.Ed.2d 196] approved the procedure.
 Subsequently, the California Supreme Court has held that comparative analysis is appropriate in evaluating the reasons offered after the finding of a prima facie case, but is inappropriate when a trial court has not made a prima facie finding.
 (People v.
 Bell (2007) 40 Cal.4th 582, 601 ["Miller-El does not mandate comparative juror analysis in a first-stage Wheeler-Batson case when neither the trial court nor the reviewing courts have been presented with the prosecutor's reasons or have hypothesized any possible reasons."].)
+The Ninth Circuit has also held, "[Wheeler/]Batson and the cases that follow it do not require trial courts to conduct a comparative juror analysis."
+(Murray v.
+Schriro (9th Cir.
+2014) 745 F.3d 984, 1005.)